nickvsnetworking/pyhss/docs/databases.md

 # PyHSS - Database Notes
 PyHSS supports pretty much any database backend you like.

+This means if you have an existing databsae storing all your subscriber data, you don't need to add another database, you can just add the queries you need to get this data and the credentials to access your database, into PyHSS and avoid reinventing the wheel.

 All the magic happens in ```database.py``` which (Hopefully) is clear and easy to understand,

 Each database backend has a class, containing a ```GetSubscriberInfo()``` function returns a dictionary.